 IMPORTANT!
 Do not pull the slider downwards as this may prematurely release Kyleena.
-Once
+Once released, Kyleena cannot be re-loaded.

 3. Holding the slider in the furthest position, set the upper edge of the flange to correspond to the sound measurement of the uterine depth (Figure 3).